INSPIRING AND CONNECTING PEOPLE EVERYWHERE THROUGH THE POWER OF BASKETBALL.

 Communications is comprised of five subgroups.
 Basketball Communications manages basketball media relations and institutes and enforces media policy and procedures for the leagues and the teams while overseeing media operations for all major events.
 Business Communications supports all business areas including Marketing Partnerships, Merchandising, Digital, Team Marketing & Business Operations, Player Programs, Social Responsibility and Marketing.
 International Communications supports the media relations efforts of regional offices around the world.
 Response Management is responsible for monitoring media coverage.
 Editorial manages internal communications and creates content highlighting the game for dissemination to the media.

-The Content department is one of the largest providers of digital and sports content in the world and is responsible for the development, production, and programming of NBA, WNBA, and NBA D-League content.
+The Content department is one of the largest providers of digital and sports content in the world and is responsible for the development, production, and programming of NBA, WNBA, NBA 2K League and NBA G League content.
 The department also oversees all major events globally including the leagues’ All-Star events, Drafts, Playoffs, and Finals.

 Digital Media’s mission is to bring the world courtside by providing the NBA experience for everyone, everywhere.
 The department creates and manages digital products (like mobile applications and virtual reality products) that extend the league’s global reach.
 The NBA is the most popular sports league on social media, and the Digital Media team manages all of the league’s social platforms.
-The department also works with NBA Digital (a joint venture between the NBA and Turner Sports) to manage and present best-in-class websites and digital products for the NBA, WNBA, NBA D-League and all teams across the three leagues, and develops strategies for distributing content to our global regional offices and partners.
+The department also works with NBA Digital (a joint venture between the NBA and Turner Sports) to manage and present best-in-class websites and digital products for the NBA, WNBA, NBA G League, NBA 2K League and all teams across the four leagues, and develops strategies for distributing content to our global regional offices and partners.

 Facilities & Administration